LECOM School of Pharmacy FAQ

 LECOM does not accept credits from international institutions.
 All coursework must be completed in the United States from an accredited college/university in the United States.

-Yes, applicants being considered for admission will be invited for an on-site ore virtual interview on a rolling basis between September and May.
+Yes, applicants being considered for admission will be invited for an on-site or virtual interview on a rolling basis between September and May.
 Applicants are notified in advance via e-mail of their interview date.

 LECOM School of Pharmacy requires two letters of recommendation.
 One of the letters must be from a science professor.
 The other letter can be from anyone else except a friend, family member or co-worker.
 A letter of recommendation from a pharmacist is recommended.
 All letters of recommendation are submitted through PharmCAS.
 PharmCAS allows students to submit up to four letters of recommendation.
 PharmCAS will send the letters to the schools you apply to once they receive them from your recommender.

-Experience working in a pharmacy practice environment is not required; however it can be a valuable asset in determining the appropriateness of the career path.
+Experience working in a pharmacy practice environment is not required; however, it can be a valuable asset in determining the appropriateness of the career path.
 Prospective Pharm.
 D. students are encouraged to learn more about the profession by talking with pharmacists and finding varied shadowing or volunteer experiences that will provide insight into what pharmacists do, the various settings in which pharmacists work, and how pharmacists interact with patients and health care professionals.

-No. LECOM does not need nor look at high school transcripts or SAT scores.
+No, LECOM does not need nor look at high school transcripts or SAT scores.

 The admissions committee will start to meet in September and continue meeting through May to make decisions on files.
 LECOM makes decisions on a rolling basis.
 All admissions decisions will be sent via U.S. mail.
 LECOM cannot release any information on your file by phone or e-mail.